harangp/tfjsctcloss/README.md

 - The last one-hot embedding is used as the delimiter
 - If the label is too short and does not fill the sample, just padd it with the delimiter

-### Known issues

-- Results needed to be validated - I didn't have proper test cases up until now.
-This is the current focus.
-- Thee's no input validation - yet.
-- No `tidy()` anywhere - yet.

 ## Development process
 What you'll get here is a constant progress and the evolution of the codebase.
 Here's my approach:

-- learn about the CTC algorythm, and it's usage
+- learn about the CTC algorithm, and it's usage
 - examine the existing solutions
 - lear about Tensorflow.JS' architecture
 - develop a naive implementation - doesn't have to be nice, but it should work